 We continue to be associated with the Jörg Weise Memorial Scholarship.
 The Scholarship is a place on any of our Courses, return air ticket from anywhere in the world, pocket money, theatre tickets and tennis lessons.
 The recipient of the Scholarship will be the sort of student outlined above who will benefit from attending the Course, but who is unable to apply for a place in the normal way for financial reasons.
 The Scholarship Committee will take steps to verify the financial situation of candidates.

-We welcome nominations for the Scholarship in 2023 and 2024 which should be sent in confidence, and without informing the projected recipient, to Vacational Studies.
+We welcome nominations for the Scholarship in 2023 and 2024 which should be sent to Vacational Studies.
 I shall forward nominations to the Scholarship Committee of the JWA.